-MAC is under the umbrella of the Medicaid Transformation Project Demonstration, and it may be called, informally, the Family Caregiver Support Program.
-That said, there is a very similar program to MAC also under the Medicaid Transformation Project Demonstration called the Tailored Support for Older Adults (TSOA) Program.
+MAC is under the umbrella of the Medicaid Transformation Project.
+There is a very similar program to MAC also under the Medicaid Transformation Project called the Tailored Support for Older Adults (TSOA) program.
 Unlike MAC, which is for seniors who are eligible for Medicaid, TSOA is for the elderly who do not qualify financially for Medicaid.
 However, the services and benefits available through both programs are very similar.

 Care Recipient Requirements

-With the Medicaid Alternative Care Program, a participant can receive as much as $550 per month in the following benefits and services:
+With the Medicaid Alternative Care program, a participant can receive as much as $743 per month in the following benefits and services:

-One must be receiving benefits from Medicaid in order to be eligible for the Medicaid Alternative Care Program.
+One must be receiving benefits from Medicaid in order to be eligible for the Medicaid Alternative Care program.
 If not on Medicaid, the care receiver must first apply and be found eligible.
-To apply for Medicaid, one can do so online through Washington Connection or call the Department of Social Health Services (DSHS) at 877-501-2233.
+To apply for Medicaid, one can do so online through Washington Connection or by calling the Department of Social and Health Services (DSHS) at 877-501-2233.

-Washington’s DSHS website offers additional information about the MAC program, and a downloadable brochure is available here.
 To apply for MAC, contact your local county Community Living Connections office.
-Click here to find contact information by county or call 855-567-0252.
+Click here to find contact information by county, or call 855-567-0252.